Cool and modern summer business ideas (no pool cleaning, we promise) that have potential to grow from a part-time fling into a serious business.

 A virtual phone number lets you easily separate private life from business affairs.
 Many entrepreneurs make a mistake of using their personal contact data for professional purposes.
 As a result, they end up being “at work” 24/7, which entails rapid burnout.
 On the other hand, answering a business call “at all costs” can potentially lead to mistakes in provided information, non-optimal phrasing, incorrect tone, etc. The situation (especially, if you are constantly on the move or work from home) may also be not appropriate for speaking on the phone: loud noises, background music… Trying to have a conversation with a client in such conditions will surely project a bad impression.

-However, when your mobile phone is associated with a virtual business number by a reliable provider it is you who sets the time of a conversation: a subscriber can establish forwarding rules based on his business hours.
+However, when your mobile phone is associated with a virtual business phone number by a reliable provider it is you who sets the time of a conversation: a subscriber can establish forwarding rules based on his business hours.
 For example, if you work from nine to five, calls made within this interval are forwarded to your mobile phone, while a 5am call will be directed to a voicemail or to an employee who is currently on duty.
 And a good thing here is that even if nobody answers, customers can still get essential information through a voice menu if you have recorded one.
 You can also create a whitelist of VIP numbers and set different rules for them (e.g., override any restrictions and ring your phone any time).

 Another big minus of personal numbers is their vulnerability to all kinds of malicious actions, including frauds and automated marketing calls.
 With a dedicated virtual business line, you don’t have to make your private contact data publicly accessible.